Kobe: Culture

 Kobe is most famous for its Kobe beef (which is raised in the surrounding Hyōgo Prefecture) and Arima Onsen (hot springs).
 Notable buildings include the Ikuta Shrine as well as the Kobe Port Tower.
 Nearby mountains such as Mount Rokkō and Mount Maya overlook the city.
+The city is recognized as a "Design City" by UNESCO.

 The city is widely associated with cosmopolitanism and fashion, encapsulated in the Japanese saying, "If you can't go to Paris, go to Kobe."
 The biannual fashion event Kobe Fashion Week, featuring the Kobe Collection, is held in Kobe.
 The jazz festival "Kobe Jazz Street" has been held every October at jazz clubs and hotels since 1981.
 It also hosts both a Festival, as well as a statue of Elvis Presley, the unveiling of which was heralded by the presence of former Prime Minister of Japan Junichiro Koizumi.
+Kobe is well known in Japan as being a city for the affluent, as many high-end stores and mansions line its streets.

 Kobe is the site of Japan's first golf course, Kobe Golf Club, established by Arthur Hesketh Groom in 1903, and Japan's first mosque, Kobe Mosque, built in 1935.
 The city hosts the Kobe Regatta & Athletic Club, founded in 1870 by Alexander Cameron Sim, and a prominent foreign cemetery.
 A number of Western-style residences – (異人館, ijinkan) – from the 19th century still stand in Kitano and elsewhere in Kobe.
 Museums include the Kobe City Museum and Museum of Literature.

+The city headquarters the professional wrestling promotion Dragongate, established in 2004 as an offshoot of Último Dragón's original Toryumon system.

 The dialect spoken in Kobe is called Kobe-ben, a sub-dialect of Kansai dialect.

 Sports

-Kobe hosted the 1985 Summer Universiade,the 1991 Men's Asian Basketball Championship, which was the qualifier for the 1992 Summer Olympics Basketball Tournament.
+Kobe hosted the 1985 Summer Universiade as well as the 1991 Men's Asian Basketball Championship, which was the qualifier for the 1992 Summer Olympics Basketball Tournament.

 Kobe was one of the host cities of the 2002 FIFA World Cup, hosting matches at Noevir Stadium Kobe (then known as Wing Stadium Kobe), which was renovated to increase its capacity to 40,000 for the event.

 Kobe was one of the host cities for the official 2006 Women's Volleyball World Championship.

 Kobe also hosted the World Darts Federation World Cup in October 2017.
 The event was held in the Exhibition Hall in Port Island with over 50 countries competing.